cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 patrols.
 Practitioners are adept at finding and exploiting weaknesses in security layouts, using both technological tools and physical prowess to gain access to restricted areas without being detected.
-This skill is particularly valuable in missions that require the retrieval of sensitive information or the placement of surveillance devices.
+This Expertise Area is particularly valuable in missions that require the retrieval of sensitive information or the placement of surveillance devices.

 ###### Shadow Movement